 Karen is an excellent communicator and is clear about all the challenges and obstacles she and her family faced beginning with the crash.
 The challenges continued with recovery and adaptations for her paralysis in her occupation, volunteer work, travel, martial arts, and recreational opportunities.

 I really enjoyed this honest and uplifting book.
 I give it 4.8 stars!
-The score would have been higher except for the handful of spelling errors.

 You can buy this book: